 Theft or loss should be reported to the hall director immediately.
 Residents are responsible for their own possessions.
 All residents are encouraged to keep their rooms locked and not to keep valuables out in the open.

-If you experience theft, please report this immediately to Julie DeGraw (ext.
-3248) or Mustaq Ahmed (ext.3237 or 419-296-4772).
-If you do not reach either of them, please contact the Student Life Office (ext.
+If you experience theft, please report this immediately to Phill Talavinia (ext.
+3248.)
+If you cannot reach either him, please contact the Student Life Office (ext.
 3247) or Buildings & Grounds department (ext.
 3236) and they will direct you to the appropriate person.
 Please also fill out an incident report on my.bluffton.edu .

 Hallways are to be kept completely free of all belongings at all times.
 Fire doors in the halls are to be kept closed.
 No sport activity of any kind is permitted in the hallway.